AzureCR/teleport/README.md

 Preview 1 has the following constraints.
 Your feedback will help us prioritize this list.

-- Limited to running images [ACR Tasks][acr-tasks]]
+- Limited to running images with [ACR Tasks][acr-tasks]
   - ACR Task image building is not yet supported.
 However, you can use teleport for pre/post build steps.
 - Registries must exist in the **South Central US** or **East US** regions
   - Additional regions, including other continents will come online as we get more feedback.
 - [ACR Import][acr-import] does not yet trigger layer expansion.
 Images must be pushed with `docker push`, built with `az acr build`, or built with [acr task triggers](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview#trigger-task-on-source-code-update).
-- [Geo-replicated](https://aka.ms/acr/geo-replication) registries require Translocation.
+- [Geo-replicated](https://aka.ms/acr/geo-replication) registries require *translocation*.
 For preview 1, only the master region of a geo-replicated registry will support teleportation.
   - Replica regions will function as normal, pulling compressed blobs
 - Linux images are currently supported with Windows images coming in a future release.
 - [ACR Webhook Push notifications][webhooks] occur when the image manifest and compressed blobs are completed.
-We are considering various options when layer expansion has completed within each region.
+However, layer expansion will take several additional seconds, depending on the size and quantify of layers.
+We are considering various options when layer expansion has completed within each region, inlcuding regionalized `layer-expanded` notifications.

 ## Getting Support